 Each year, the IMO prepares an assessment of the annual capacity that it estimates will be required over the coming ten year period.
 This assessment determines the capacity required to meet the forecast system peak demand while ensuring that the system reliability criteria are met.
-This information is published in July each year within the Statement of Opportunities Report.
-The 2009 Statement of Opportunities Report is available on the IMO website at www.imowa.com.au/soo.
+This information is published in July each year within the SOO Report.
+The 2010 SOO Report is available on the IMO website at www.imowa.com.au/soo.

-The IMO has estimated that 5,632 MW of generation and Demand Side Management capacity will be required during the 2012/13 Capacity Year, which extends from 1 October 2012 to 1 October 2013.
-The IMO will place an obligation on retailers to fund these 5,632 MW of Capacity Credits based on their consumption at system peak times in the previous year.
+As the IMO has estimated that 5,937 MW of generation and Demand Side Management capacity will be required during the 2013/14 Capacity Year, the IMO will place an obligation on retailers to fund these 5,937 MW of Capacity Credits based on their consumption at system peak times in the previous year.
 Each retailer will be obliged to secure adequate Capacity Credits to meet its Individual Reserve Capacity Requirement (IRCR).
 Retailers can either purchase Capacity Credits through bilateral arrangements or through the IMO.
 Figure 8 shows the energy and capacity arrangements that may exist between buyers and sellers.